auth0/react-native-auth0/README.md

 - The [React Native Sample](https://github.com/auth0-samples/auth0-react-native-sample/tree/master/00-Login) has complete, running iOS and Android applications you can try.
 - The [Usage](#usage) section below covers specific use cases outside of basic authentication.
 - The [API documentation](https://auth0.github.io/react-native-auth0/) is generated from the code and explains all methods that are able to be used.
+- The [FAQ](FAQ.md) answers some common questions about react-native-auth0.

 ## Requirements